ritudimr/EAS_504/README.txt

 2.2 Analyze the data and find relevant insights after cleaning and preprocessing the data.

-Further report is available in reports folder.
+Further report is available in the report folder (https://github.com/ritudimr/EAS_504/blob/main/Report/report.pdf).